zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-grid.md

 6. Scrollbar or pagination
 ## Behaviors
 **Bulk commanding (multi-select)**
-A customer can select one or more items using the leftmost column, then choose a command from the command bar above to perform actions like Remove or Delete.
+A user can select one or more items using the leftmost column, then choose a command from the command bar above to perform actions like Remove or Delete.
 This pattern is ideal for scenarios when a user wants to perform a single action on many list items.
 <div style="max-width:400px">
 <img alttext="Bulk commanding" src="../media/top-designpatterns-page-grid/bulk-commanding.png"  />
 </div>